Charborough House: John William Plunkett, 17th Baron of Dunsany (1853–1899)

 John Plunkett, 17th Baron of Dunsany (1853–1899) married Ernle Elizabeth Louisa Maria Grosvenor Plunkett Ernle-Erle-Drax (d.1916), heiress of Charborough.
 In 1905 having succeeded her mother in the Charborough estates she assumed by royal licence dated 1905 the additional name and arms of "Ernle", and by a further royal licence dated 20 December 1905 assumed the name and arms of "Erle" and "Drax" in addition to and after those of Plunket-Ernle.
 Her eldest son was Edward John Moreton Drax Plunkett, 18th Baron of Dunsany (1878–1957), an officer in the Coldstream Guards, who in 1904 married Lady Beatrice Child Villiers, a daughter of Victor Child Villiers, 7th Earl of Jersey (1845–1915), by whom he had issue.
 However his mother bequeathed Charborough and her other estates to her second son Reginald Aylmer Ranfurly Plunkett.

 Sir Reginald Plunkett-Ernle-Erle-Drax (1880–1967)

 Admiral the Hon.
 Sir Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax (1880–1967), of the Royal Navy, who inherited Charborough and Ellerton Abbey and other estates, including Drax Hall in Barbados, from his mother.
 By royal licence dated 4 October 1916 he assumed the additional surnames and arms of "Ernle", "Erle" and "Drax".
 He married Kathleen Chalmers, only daughter of Dr. Quintin Chalmers, MD.

 Henry Walter Plunkett-Ernle-Erle-Drax (1928–2017)

 Henry Walter Plunkett-Ernle-Erle-Drax (1928–2017), eldest son and heir, of Charborough.
 He married Hon.
 Pamela Weeks.

 Richard Plunkett-Ernle-Erle-Drax

-Richard Drax (born 1958) of Charborough, son and heir, Conservative Member of Parliament for South Dorset since 2010.
+Richard Drax (born 1958) of Charborough, son and heir, former Conservative Member of Parliament for South Dorset since 2010.